gnoul4869/gnoul4869/README.md

 - 👀 I’m interested in reading Manga
 - 🌱 I’m currently learning guitar
 - 💞️ I’m looking to collaborate on Discord
-- 📫 How to reach me: https://discord.gg/kXTvPWGfJg (I'm on #gnoul-lab channel)
+- 📫 How to reach me: https://discord.gg/PeS7fRYfde

 <!---
 gnoul4869/gnoul4869 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.